 Sprinkler Spruce Up

-The onset of warmer weather can lead to an increase in landscape irrigation.
-Before you begin your watering at the beginning of the season, be sure to spruce up your irrigation system.
-System maintenance can help save you a lot of money and water.
+Irrigation system maintenance can help save you a lot of money and water.
 Hidden things like cracks in pipes can lead to costly leaks, and broken sprinkler heads can waste water and money.
-Follow these four simple steps to make sure your irrigation system is preforming at its highest efficiency:
+Follow these four simple steps to make sure your irrigation system is performing at its highest efficiency:

-- Select: Use a irrigation controller that can be scheduled for different weather patterns and seasons, to ensure you are not over watering.
+Select: Use an irrigation controller that can be scheduled for different weather patterns and seasons, to ensure you are not overwatering.

 Check out EPA WaterSense for more information about sprucing up your sprinkler system, as well as water-conserving products for your home